 Then, if you’re not using DC/OS yet, the getting started guide here explains how to spin up a simple test cluster in just 30 minutes or so on AWS.
 If you want to get started even faster, head here to try spinning up a pre-configured cluster from an AWS CloudFormation template.

-Once your cluster is up, pop Datadog on your master and agent nodes and start exploring the rich stream of cluster metrics now flowing into your Datadog account.
+Once your cluster is up, pop Datadog on your leader and agent nodes and start exploring the rich stream of cluster metrics now flowing into your Datadog account.